Know as Yandai Xiejie in Chinese, the Yandaixie Street is one of the oldest hutongs

 is 232 meters (253 yards) long with its east end on the Di'anmen Street

 and the west to the Silver Ingot Bridge.
 Stepping into the street for about 50 meters, one would come to the south end of the Dashibei Hutong, which goes to the Drum Tower West Avenue (Gulou Xidajie).
 Passing over the Silver Ingot Bridge one can reach the Houhai Bar Street

 After the 1911 Revolution, the Qing Royal Family was overthrown, the banners (Manchurians that were fed by the Qing government) lost their incomes and many of them had to sell their properties, such as antiques, to make a living.
-Gradually many antique markets were formed in Beijing, among which Skewed Tobacco Pouch Street
+Gradually many antique markets were formed in Beijing, among which Yandaixie Street

 was a large one.
 But after 1949, the antique trading on this street gradually declined.

 lost its commercial position in the 1950s and many buildings were changed to residential buildings, including the Taoism Temple--Guangfu Guan.
 In 2007, the street was redeveloped to recover its historical features.
 Guangfu Guan has become a tourist site and many reproductions of classic architecture were built on the street.
 In the buildings are stores of Indian clothes, Miao costumes and accessories, Tibet costumes, Lijiang crafts, Shaanxi pottery, badges and quotations of Chairman Mao, etc. If you want to experience Chinese commercial culture, the best way would be to buy some souvenirs and bargain with the shopkeepers.

 |Visitors in the ancient alley |